PennLINC/qsirecon/docs/builtin_workflows.rst

 ``reorient_fslstd``
 ===================

-Reorients the ``qsirecon`` preprocessed DWI and bval/bvec to the standard FSL orientation.
+Reorients the *QSIRecon* preprocessed DWI and bval/bvec to the standard FSL orientation.
-This can be useful if FSL tools will be applied outside of ``qsirecon``.
+This can be useful if FSL tools will be applied outside of *QSIRecon*.

 .. _csdsi_3dshore: